 The highest threat of wildfires occurs in dry months.
 When combined with low humidity and high winds, the risk increases.
 The driest months are January, February, and March.
 The largest number of lightning-induced fires occurs in June, July, and August.
-Statistically, the greatest causes of wildfires statewide in 2018 were arson/incendiary, escaped debris burning, and lightning.
+Statistically, the greatest causes of wildfires statewide in 2020 were escaped burning yard debris, arson, and lightning.
 To ensure private burning activities do not start wildfires during high-risk periods, Jackson Guard and the Florida Division of Forestry require agencies and individuals to obtain burn permits before carrying out open burns or using fire-producing materials (such as smoke generators for an exercise).